Making Life Accessible

 This plan is reviewed and revised annually by ESL management.
 During FY: 2019-2020, ESL identified six (6) service accessibility areas to monitor.
 During this timeframe, ESL management assessed current functioning and implemented procedures to assist in the reduction of potential barriers.
 The Accessibility Annual Report below provides an update on progress made throughout FY: 2019-2020, and in instances provides a comparison to the previous fiscal year data.

-If you don’t have a disability, you may not think twice about the curb cuts you cross on your way to work, closed captions that appear on your favorite TV shows, or signs marked “handicap accessible,” but to people with disabilities and their families, these are accessibility features that are vital for full inclusion in society.
+If you don’t have a disability, you may not think twice about the curb cuts you cross on your way to work, closed captions that appear on your favorite TV shows, or signs in braille.
+But for people with disabilities and their families, these are accessibility features that are vital for full inclusion in society.

 Accessibility can be defined as whether someone with a disability can access, experience, or interact with something.
 This can apply to the following: